Safety first! D’accord, mes amis. But when cheese in your hand luggage is considered a terror weapon, things do get slightly out of hand.

 Since the goat cheese had contaminated the whole loaf with its smell, I couldn’t eat it with any other topping.
 And my hands smelled of goat cheese for days, no matter how often I washed them.

-By the way, all this happened like two weeks before the attack on Charlie Hebdo and of course the series of attacks in 2015 and 2016.
-As far as I know, none of these terrorists did use cheese.
+By the way, all this happened before the series of terrorist attacks in France.
+As far as I know, none of these terrorists used cheese.